TeaShull/PhytoBSA/README.md

 ## Installation
 ### Environment installation
-Install and activate the conda environment from the pyatbsa_env.yml file.
+Install and activate the conda environment from the environment.yml file in the ./conda folder.
 I highly recommend using mamba (https://mamba.readthedocs.io) to install this environment, as the environment is fairly complex and conda's environment solver is comparitivly very inefficient (conda sometimes freezes trying to resolve this environment).

-`mamba env update --name pyatbsa --file environment.yml`
+`mamba env create --f ./conda/environment.yml`

 `mamba activate pyatbsa`

 or, if you are attempting to use conda (not recommended, but probably possible)

-`conda env update --name pyatbsa --file environment.yml`
+`conda env create -f ./conda/environment.yml`

-`conda activate pyatbsa`
+`conda activate phytobsa`

 ### Setup directories
 run:
 `./setup.py`

 ## Usage
-Put the fq.gz files you want analyzed into the /input folder.
+Put the fq.gz files you want analyzed into the data/input folder.
 You can put multiple experiments in the folder and they will be analyzed.

 The files must be formatted as follows: